Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 Substrate Requirement

-Therefore while setting up its terrarium, it is preferred to fill the ABG mix, coco peat, and moss, sufficient amounts of sphagnum moss, vermiculite, and pesticide-free potting soil for at least two-thirds or half of the height of the container can assist in maintaining the right amount of humidity inside your enclosure.
+While setting up the terrarium, fill it with ABG mix, coco peat, and moss.
+Add sufficient amounts of sphagnum moss and vermiculite to support moisture retention.
+Use pesticide-free potting soil to keep the environment safe for your tarantula.
+Ensure the substrate covers at least half to two-thirds of the container’s height to maintain proper humidity.
 This can be done by overflowing the water dish every few weeks.
 The humidity levels can be monitored by using a hygrometer.

 What Does Zebra Tarantula Eat?